piercefreeman/bungalo/README.md

 During steady state operation, we poll for the UPS status from our locally running NUT daemon every 10s.
 When the total charge dips below the `nut_shutdown_threshold` threshold, we will perform an ssh shutdown into the network devices so they have time to shutdown gracefully without data loss.

+### Data Backups

+Backup data on a schedule.

+Backups made to remote locations are encrypted by default via rclone's crypt provider.

 ### Authorized Keys

 The `SSHManager` manages a local bungalo ssh credential that we place into the bungalo owned folder at `~/.bungalo`.